Outdoor games are inherently associated with hazards. Make your games as safe as possible.

 Think about safety when preparing the game

 When creating the game, pay attention where you mark locations.
 Pay attention if there are busy streets, rivers, lakes, railways, cliffs, huge stairs etc on the landscape.
 Is it possible to mark locations so that players naturally face these obstacles in safest way?
 (Like logically crossing the river over bridge, instead of having to swim through it).
 Think through, maybe you should you avoid some areas?
 Are there private properties that should be avoided.

 GPS is accurate to about 10 meters (sometimes more, sometimes less).
 Accuracy is worse when there are tall buildings and trees nearby.
-Mark locations on the map and set pin radius in this way, that players are safe and do not have to put themselves in dangerous situations to activate a question.
+Mark locations on the map and set pin radius in this way, that players are safe and do not have to put themselves in dangerous situations to activate a task.
 Like climbing on a tall wall, stepping onto busy street or jumping into water.

 Match the game to players’ abilities.
 Your contact person might have different ideas about fun, than the rest of the team, so do not go into extremes because somebody insists it.
 It is a good idea to ask him or her to discuss it with participants and crank up the difficulty if everybody is into it.

 Weather plays an important role in participants satisfaction.
 You know your weather, so plan accordingly and inform people beforehand so they come prepared.

 Depending on your event size and location where you plan to organize it, you might need to apply for local permissions, especially when it is organized in some natural surrounding.
 Check your local regulations beforehand.

 Test your games so you can eliminate safety issues.

 In Loquiz, you can test games unlimited number of times by starting them in “test” mode.

 Talk about safety when briefing the game

 After good preparation there could still be some hazards present.
 In every event, cover the hazards and safety issues with players: